MJafarMashhadi/CTF/README.md

 ## Network ##

-* check for open ports with nmap. then connect through ssh or telnet or netcat or open it in web browser. maybe it is a non-standard port.
+* check for open ports with nmap.
+Then connect through ssh or telnet or netcat or open it in a web browser.
+Maybe it is a non-standard port.

 ### wireshark ###

 * find packets with telnet protocol. right-click on a packet in the session, and select 'Follow TCP Stream.' you see credential because telnet does not encrypt data.
-* use http filter to clean up the listed packets to only include those using the HTTP protocol. find url or some meaningfull text.
+* use HTTP filter to clean up the listed packets to only include those using the HTTP protocol. find URL or some meaningful text.
 * find flag using the device which is captured [TODO]
 * Network miner is a good windows software for mining pcap files